 3. Are there others who can help?

-You’ll need others.
-You’ll need other students who are interested in not only showing up to that first meeting (with or without the promise of pizza) but who will stay on long after, perhaps even to help by taking on important leadership roles.
+You’ll need other students who are interested in not only showing up to that first meeting (with or without the promise of pizza) but who will stay on long after, and perhaps take on important leadership roles.
 You’ll need a faculty sponsor who has the time and interest to do more than just sign off on the proposal.
 Maybe there are similar clubs at neighboring schools, and those students can guide you through how their organization works.
-If you’re interested in starting a chapter of a larger organization (e.g., Model United Nations, Future Business Leaders of America, Best Buddies), contact its headquarters to find a staff person who can coach you through the necessary steps.
+If you’re starting a chapter of a larger organization (e.g., Model United Nations, Future Business Leaders of America, Best Buddies), contact its headquarters to find someone who can coach you through the necessary steps.
 Do you have buy-in from other adults who might help with fundraising?
-Make a list of all the people you need help from and see where you can find that help, even before you start making posters for your first meeting.
+Make a list of all the people you need help from and see where you can find that help, even before you start planning your first meeting.

 4. What is the timeline?

-It might take months before your first official club meeting.
-Your school probably has formal guidelines on how to found a club.
-Those often include finding a faculty sponsor, writing a proposal, having enough interest from other students (in the form of signatures on a petition), and perhaps even securing initial funds.
-Be sure to find out exactly what it takes to officially start a club.
-Because the work may take a lot longer than you might expect, plan out all these steps over however many weeks it may take, including the summer months.
-If you're starting a chapter of a larger organization, then there may be even more steps and an even longer process.
-Additionally, even beyond the planning stages, it will make sense to create a calendar of events for the first semester or so after the club is established.
+It might take months before your first official meeting.
+Your school probably has formal guidelines for founding a club.
+Those often include finding a faculty sponsor, writing a proposal, having enough interest from other students, and perhaps even securing initial funds.
+Because the work may take longer than you might expect, plan out all these steps over however many weeks it may take.
+If you’re starting a chapter of a larger organization, there may be even more steps and an even longer process.
+Additionally, even beyond the planning stages, it makes sense to create a calendar of events for the first semester or so after the club is established.
 What will your club actually do when it meets?
 How often will it meet?
-Weekly, monthly, quarterly?
 Do you need speakers?
 Do you need to arrange space?
-What about materials or media?
-These are all just initial considerations that all take time to plan out.
+What about materials?
+These are initial considerations that all take time to plan out.

-5. How can this club last beyond your tenure at high school?
+5. How can this school club last beyond your tenure at high school?

 Don’t be the first-semester senior who starts a club, has a few meetings, offers his friends some leadership positions that will “look good” for college, and then smacks it on his resume.
-Plan your founding in a way that allows you to leave a legacy, something you can leave behind that will enhance the lives of others.
-If you establish your club in the right way, you’ll be in a good position to find interested students who are younger than you and who can be groomed for leadership roles in your club after you graduate.
+Plan your founding in a way that will enhance the lives of others even after you’ve gone.
+Establishing your club in the right way puts you in a good position to find interested students who are younger than you and who can be groomed for leadership roles in your club after you graduate.
 The best contribution you can give to your school is one that will last well after you’re gone.

 Founding a student organization is not done on a whim.
 It takes planning, relationship building, and hard work.
-When done well, it not only “looks good” for college but also can positively impact your school community for years to come.
+When done well, it not only “looks good” for college, but can positively impact your school for years to come.